TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-azurecli-powershell.md

 ## **Recommended Steps**

-### **Questions About the apiVersion specified in the CosmosDB ARM template**
+### **Questions About the apiVersion specified in the Cosmos DB ARM template**

-**Question:** I am creating CosmosDB with ARM template.
+**Question:** I am creating Cosmos DB with ARM template.
 The ARM template specified at the time of creation is manually followed by *apiVersion: 2015-04-08*, but when you download and check the template after creation, It had become a new date *example: 2019-08-01*.
 Is it a specification?
 - Yes, API version is not a resource-related version of Cosmos DB account, but is the version of the API used when deploying.
 When you download a template from the Azure portal, it is output by default with the latest API version date *example: 2019-08-01*.

-**Question:** If you specify a date *example: 2019-08-01*, are there any changes to the configuration and settings of the CosmosDB database account created by the difference in API versions?
+**Question:** If you specify a date *example: 2019-08-01*, are there any changes to the configuration and settings of the Cosmos DB database account created by the difference in API versions?
-- If you specify *example: 2019-08-01*, there is no change in the configuration and settings of the CosmosDB database account created by the difference in API version.
+- If you specify *example: 2019-08-01*, there is no change in the configuration and settings of the Cosmos DB database account created by the difference in API version.
 However, if the API version is *2019-08-01* and *2015-04-08*, the format of the database and the JSON file used when creating the container is different.
 When creating a database or container using a different API version please refer to the documentation [2019-08-01](https://docs.microsoft.com/azure/templates/microsoft.documentdb/2019-08-01/databaseaccounts)  and [2015-04-08](https://docs.microsoft.com/azure/templates/microsoft.documentdb/2015-04-08/databaseaccounts).

 ### **Feature update not available using ARM template**
-**Symptom:** Your ARM template works when initially provisioning a cosmos DB with the features enabled, but it doesn’t work when trying to enable the features after the cosmos DB has been provisioned for the first time.
+**Symptom:** Your ARM template works when initially provisioning a Cosmos DB with the features enabled, but it doesn’t work when trying to enable the features after the cosmos DB has been provisioned for the first time.
 **Solution:** Current behavior is feature updates are not available thru ARM template.
 Please use the portal to manually set it or create an account with the preview feature enabled.

 ### **Unable to create a collection with unique key from Azure CLI**